iszczesniak/cpp/categories/index.md

 to rvalues.

 {% highlight c++ %}
-{% include_relative conversion.cc %}
+{% include_relative conversion1.cc %}
 {% endhighlight %}

+For instance, the unary `*` operator (i.e., the dereference operator) requires a value of a memory address, which is an rvalue.
+However, we can use the dereference operator with an lvalue too, because that lvalue will be converted to an rvalue.

+{% highlight c++ %}
+{% include_relative conversion2.cc %}
+{% endhighlight %}

-There is no standard or implicit conversion from an rvalue to an lvalue, but a programmer can still explicitly convert an rvalue to an lvalue.
+There is no standard or implicit conversion from an rvalue to an lvalue.

 %************************************************************************